Updated June 2023

 Pseudonymisation is the processing of personal data in such a way that personal data can no longer be attributed to a specific data subject without the need for additional information, provided that such additional information is kept separate and subject to technical and organizational measures to ensure that the personal data not assigned to an identified or identifiable natural person.

-Recipient is a natural or legal person, agency, agency or other entity to whom Personal Data is disclosed, whether or not it is a third party.
-However, authorities which may receive personal data under Union or national law in connection with a particular mission are not considered to be beneficiaries.
+The recipient is a natural or legal person, agency, agency, or other entity to whom Personal Data is disclosed, whether or not it is a third party.
+However, authorities who may receive personal data under Union or national law in connection with a particular mission are not considered to be beneficiaries.

 Str.
 Vicianum 267,